 Mental Health Impact

-Exercise reduces cortisol and increases endorphins.
-For stressed college students, that shift is invaluable.
-Regular physical activity also reduces symptoms of anxiety, improves emotional regulation, and is as effective as medication for treating mild to moderate depression, a meaningful consideration given the high rates of depression on college campuses.
-Students who exercise regularly fall asleep faster and wake more refreshed, which directly improves learning and memory consolidation.
-Over time, this creates a positive feedback loop: movement improves mood, improved mood increases motivation to exercise, and that momentum compounds throughout the semester.
+Exercise reduces cortisol and increases endorphins, and for stressed college students facing finals, relationship drama, and career anxiety, that biochemical shift is invaluable.
+Regular physical activity reduces symptoms of anxiety, improves emotional regulation during the inevitable college crises, and is comparable to medication for treating mild to moderate depression, a meaningful consideration given the documented high rates of depression on college campuses.
+Students who exercise regularly fall asleep faster and wake more refreshed, which directly improves learning and memory consolidation during the sleep phases when the brain actually encodes what you studied.

 Academic Performance